alelore6/ing-sw-2024-Erbi-Martiradonna-Magnotta-Lorenzini/README.md

 | Persistence | ![#c5f015](https://placehold.it/15/f03c15/f03c15) |

 ## Setup
-It is recommended to read first the [rulebook](CodexNaturalis/src/main/resources/assets/images/rulebook/CODEX_Rulebook_EN.pdf).
+It is recommended to read first the [rulebook](CodexNaturalis/src/main/resources/assets/images/rulebook/CODEX_Rulebook_EN.pdf) and to install [JDK](https://www.oracle.com/it/java/technologies/downloads/#java21).

-In [JARs](CodexNaturalis/deliverables/JARs) folder, there are two executable jars: one for the server and the other for clients.
+In [JARs](CodexNaturalis/deliverables/final/JARs) folder, there are two executable jars: one for the server and the other for clients.
 To start them, enter the following:
 ```shell
 > java -jar Server.jar
 ```